tidyverse/tidyverse.org/content/blog/recipes-1-1-0/index.md

 #> !
 Can't rename variables in this context.
 ```

-and the first time you saw it, it didn't make much sense.
+The first time you saw it, it didn't make much sense.
 Hopefully, you figured out that [step_pca()](https://recipes.tidymodels.org/reference/step_pca.html) doesn't have a `number` argument, and instead uses `num_comp` to determine the number of principal components to return.
-This confusion will be a thing of the past as we now include this improved error message:
+This confusion will be a thing of the past as we now include this improved error message.

 <div class="highlight">